Updated: Mar 1

 When should they not be used?

 Horses who have severe back pain, neurological issues or great difficulties in balancing may struggle.
-However, that does not mean that the stretches cannot be adapted to suit the individual.
+However, that does not mean that the stretches cannot be adapted to suit the individual (why it's important to consult your veterinary physiotherapist).